 Frequently Asked Questions

-- How is the Pell Grant calculated?The amount of one’s grant is determined by the Expected Family Contribution (EFC) found on the Student Aid Report (SAR), cost of attendance, and enrollment status.
+- How is the Pell Grant calculated?Each student's Pell grant is determined by their Expected Family Contribution (EFC), cost of attendance, and enrollment status.

-- Am I guaranteed to receive the amount of Pell that is listed on my award in Lighthouse?The award lists the tentative award based on full-time enrollment.
-If you do not take at least 12 hours per semester, your award will be adjusted based on your enrollment status.
+- Am I guaranteed to receive the amount of Pell that is listed on my award in Lighthouse?No. Lighthouse lists tentative award amounts that are based on full-time enrollment.
+If you do not take at least 12.0 credit hours per semester, your award will be adjusted based on your enrollment status.

 - I registered for classes during early registration, but now I don’t want to take them.

 If I don’t show up, will they be dropped?NO!
 It is your responsibility to drop any classes you don’t want to be responsible for during the published drop/add period.
 If you don’t, you may be responsible for those charges.